Do You Stay Mad at Your Kids and Hold a Grudge When They Misbehave? (How It Can Backfire on You)

 “I am SO angry right now!!!
 Why should I give my child another chance, when he’s just going to do it again?!”

 You’re not alone if you find yourself feeling frustrated, angry or hurt by your child’s repeated heart-piercing statements or inappropriate actions.
-As 1-on-1 Coaches, we hear about everything from huge curse-laden screaming matches, to lies about homework and missing curfew, to wrecking the family car, and more.
+As parent coaches, we hear about everything from huge curse-laden screaming matches, to lies about homework and missing curfew, to wrecking the family car, and more.
 So I truly understand where parents are coming from when they say that they’re having a hard time letting their child’s behavior go, especially after a crisis or breach of trust — and I get how hard it is to give a child a fresh start or another chance.

 But the truth is, continuing to hold a grudge ends up giving your child more authority, because you are ultimately sending the message that he or she has the power to control you and your emotions.
 In the long run, your child learns that you are emotional peers.

 So what can you do if you are having a hard time dealing with your own anger and hurt and can’t find a way to move on?
 Here are some ideas: